blikethat/compliment-please/README.md

+# Fortune Kooky

+Use this app to:
+ * send a random fortune to a friend by entering their phone number
+ * add fortunes to the database

 This was my final project for Hack Reactor Remote Prep.

-It started as a compliment app and evolved into the guts of a Fortune Kooky project I had in mind.

 Firebase is used for the database and Twilio is used to send messages.